-If I my spiritual life were evaluated on an elementary school report card, I’d get an N for “Needs Improvement.”
+If my spiritual life were evaluated on an elementary school report card, I’d get an N for “Needs Improvement.”
 I originally wrote the Lord You Know I Love You retreat for use by a local chapter of the Catholic Council of Women in February, 2013.
-I’ve since revised the original workbook to make it suitable for general use and to clean up a few typos.
+It is now available on Kindle, and a paperback edition is in the works.
 The retreat walks you through the Great Commandment using the four ways of loving God — heart, soul, mind, and strength — as the basis for self-examination.

 If you wish to discern on behalf of a ministry or apostolate, or evaluate your work as a catechist or faith-formation leader, there are sections in each chapter tailored to those contexts.

 This book makes a great Lenten retreat, and is geared towards ordinary Catholics across the spectrum.
 You can work through it as a group or on your own, whatever you like.